sarnold/chromebooks/hardware-testing.rst

 Results
 =======

-Github *should* render a table here.
+Latest test results should be added to the top.

 .. list-table::
-   :widths: 9 11 9 33
+   :widths: 12 14 10 33
    :header-rows: 1

    * - Kernel